rotki/rotki/docs/api.rst

    .. note::
       This endpoint also accepts parameters as query arguments.

-   Doing a GET on the statistics asset balance over time endpoint will return all saved balance entries for an asset.
+   Doing a POST on the statistics asset balance over time endpoint will return all saved balance entries for an asset.
 Optionally you can filter for a specific time range by providing appropriate arguments.

    **Example Request**:

    .. http:example:: curl wget httpie python-requests

-      GET /api/1/statistics/balance/BTC HTTP/1.1
+      POST /api/1/statistics/balance HTTP/1.1
       Host: localhost:5042
       Content-Type: application/json;charset=UTF-8

-      {"from_timestamp": 1514764800, "to_timestamp": 1572080165}
+      {"from_timestamp": 1514764800, "to_timestamp": 1572080165, "asset": "BTC"}

    :reqjson int from_timestamp: The timestamp after which to return saved balances for the asset.
 If not given zero is considered as the start.
    :reqjson int to_timestamp: The timestamp until which to return saved balances for the asset.
 If not given all balances until now are returned.
+   :reqjson string asset: Identifier of the asset.
    :param int from_timestamp: The timestamp after which to return saved balances for the asset.
 If not given zero is considered as the start.
    :param int to_timestamp: The timestamp until which to return saved balances for the asset.
 If not given all balances until now are returned.
+   :param string asset: Identifier of the asset.

    **Example Response**: